-On 14 May 2014 the Council for British Archaeology (CBA) is hosted a one-day seminar on behalf of FISH and HEIRNET at the University of York to discuss common issues facing the historic environment information sector and make progress towards a shared vision and agenda for historic environment information management.
+On 14 May 2014 the Council for British Archaeology (CBA) hosted a one-day seminar on behalf of FISH and HEIRNET at the University of York to discuss common issues faced by the historic environment information sector and progress towards a shared vision and agenda for historic environment information management.

-The key aims of the seminar are to:
+The key aims of the seminar were to:

 - Encourage discussion between different groups that produce and manage historic environment information from across the sector (professional, research and voluntary to identify common goals and issues.